Michorlab/NSCLC_OsimDacoOptimization/README.md

 #### Validation experiments

-`Code/calculateSteadyState.R` estimates an average concentration of drugs at steady state for patients.
-This was done to identify drug concentrations that would be used in *in vitro* validation experiments.
+`Code/calculateSteadyState.R` estimates an average concentration of drugs at steady state for  simulated patients.
+The input is an RData file containing 3-4 outputs from Ubiquity, which I can share upon request.
+This was done to identify drug concentrations that would be used in the *in vitro* validation experiments.

 All data from validation experiments can be found in `Validation data/`.
 Experiments finished on different dates, which is reflected in the dating of the folders and files.
 All scripts in `Code/ValidationExperiments_200827/` simulate cell counts under various combinations of drug concentrations (using [ESTIpop](https://github.com/Michorlab/estipop)) and results are ploted in `plotValidationExperiments.R`.